Doctoral – PhD in Nursing

 Program Virtual Information Sessions

-Register below to attend a virtual information session featuring a formal presentation by the Program Director, Admissions Director and a School of Nursing faculty member.
-During the online information session webinar presentation, we will give a detailed overview of the Ph.D. in Nursing program features, curriculum and application procedure.
+We periodically offer virtual information sessions about the Ph.D. in Nursing program features, curriculum and application procedure.
 The Fall 2025 entry application cycle is open now here with an application submission deadline of December 1, 2024.

 Program Admissions